 - 24 months account payment history: Monthly repayment history will reflect whether you paid the minimum amount required on your financial commitments each month or not.

-- A “default”listing if your payment is late by 60 days or more and for amounts you owe that are over $150 (previously the amount was $100).
+- A “default” is listed, if your payment is late by 60 days or more and for amounts you owe that are over $150 (previously the amount was $100).
 It will still remain on your file for 5 years.

-Repayment history data can only be provided by and shared with licensed credit providers so your information does not include telephone and utilities accounts.
+Repayment history data can only be provided by and shared with licensed credit providers, so your information does not include telephone and utility accounts.

-Call us today on 1300 889 743 or fill in our free assessment form and we can you how positive credit reporting will affect you.
+Call us today on 1300 889 743 or fill in our free assessment form, to find out how to use positive credit reporting to benefit you.

 Can lenders see this new data on my credit file?

-The new information is also reflected in your Equifax Score (previously VedaScore).
+The new information is reflected in your Equifax Score (previously VedaScore).